A topic from the subject of Kinetics in Chemistry.

 Main Concepts

-Transition state theory is a model used to describe the mechanism of chemical reactions.
-It postulates that reactions occur in a series of steps, with each step involving the formation and breakdown of a transition state.
-The transition state is the highest energy state that the reactants must pass through in order to become products.
-The activation energy of a reaction is the energy difference between the reactants and the transition state.
-The rate of a reaction is proportional to the concentration of reactants and the transition state.
+Transition state theory (TST) is a model used to describe the rates of chemical reactions.
+It postulates that reactions proceed through a series of steps, each involving the formation and decomposition of a transition state.
+The theory assumes that the transition state is in equilibrium with the reactants, and that once the transition state is formed, it proceeds to products.
+This equilibrium assumption is a key simplification within the model.

 Experiment: Transition State Theory of Reactions